SatsAndSports/cashu_mls_chat/README.md

 A web-based application combining **MDK (Marmot Development Kit)** for encrypted group messaging with **Cashu (CDK)** for ecash wallet functionality.

+Built around the hack days before and after the 2025 Bitcoin++ (Lightning) in Berlin.

+## Warnings

+- I'm quite new to this, so don't trust your Bitcoin balance or secure comms to this hackday software 😀.
+- Sometimes, a given group just seems to break down - such that users can't see each others messages.
+I guess it's something about a fork in the history of the epochs.
+Time to read more, and to understand how to recover.

 ## Features

 - **🔒 End-to-End Encrypted Group Chat**: MLS (Message Layer Security) protocol via WebAssembly